adompeldorius/springrollup/README.md

 ## Example 1: Single transfer from Alice to Bob

 Alice wants to send 5 ETH to Bob.
-Her current nonce is 7, and her current `lastSeenBlockNum` is 67.
+Her current `lastSeenBlockNum` is 67.
 The procedure is as follows:

-1. Alice signs and sends transaction
+1. Alice sends the transaction
     ```
     transaction =
         ( sender = alice
         , recipient = bob
         , amount = 5 ETH
-        , nonce = 7
         )
     ```
     to the operator.
-2. The operator includes the operation `AddTransaction(transaction, signature)` in the next rollup block (number 123), with the effect of adding the transaction to the set of pending transactions in the rollup state.
+2. The operator includes this transaction in the in-process transaction tree.
-3. After rollup block 123 is published on-chain, the operator sends a witness of the newly added pending transaction to Alice.
+3. When the operator has recieved all transactions for the current block, it sends witnesses of the transactions to all senders in the block.
+(In particular, Alice recieves a witness of her transaction in the tree)
-4. Once Alice have the witness of her pending transaction in block 123, she signes the message "Process transactions in block 123" and sends this signed message to the operator.
+3. Alice recieves the witness to her transaction, verifies it, and signs and sends the message "I have a valid witness of my transactions in the transaction tree with root hash 71cd24... in rollup block 123" to the operator.
-5. The operator includes the operation
+5. The operator includes all signatures, and the operation
    ```
    ProcessTransactions(
      address = alice